SwedbankPay/developer.swedbankpay.com/payments/vipps/after-payment.md

 `/psp/vipps/payments` resource.

 An example of a payment creation request is provided below.
-Each individual Property of the JSON document is described in the following section.
+Each individual property of the JSON document is described in the following section.
 Use the [expand][technical-reference-expansion] request parameter to get a response that includes one or more expanded sub-resources inlined.